mikenewbuild/mikefallows/posts/using-tags-to-render-related-content-in-shopify-themes.md

 ## Why the namespace?

-Although it's not necessary to use the namespace in the example above, in practise, the namespace has a couple of useful benefits.
-First, it protects you from potential clashes, in the case that another app uses tags in a similar way, or that you just have a collision with a genuine tag name a shop owner wants to apply.
+Although it's not necessary to use the namespace in the example above, the namespace has a couple of useful benefits.
+First, it protects you from potential collisions with tags created by apps or that a shop owner wants to apply.
 Second, you can use the presence of the namespace to quickly exclude those tags in the case that you want to use and expose tags for their "traditional" use, i.e. to filter for a related topic.

 Here's a simple example of excluding tags by detecting the presence of the namespace: